The Worst Way to Deal With Stepchildren

 Children need time to grieve their old family structure.
 They need space to adjust.
 Forcing fake happiness invalidates their very real, very confusing feelings of sadness, anger, and loss.

-What to do instead: Let relationships develop naturally.
+Let relationships develop naturally.
 Do not force physical affection.
 Do not insist on the word “mom” or “dad.”
 Offer a choice, like your first name or a nickname.
 Focus on creating a peaceful home, not a “happy” one.
-Happiness will come from safety and respect.
-Plan low-pressure activities.
+Happiness comes from safety.
 Watch a movie together.
-Play a board game.
 Let the good moments happen on their own terms.

 Being the Primary Disciplinarian Too Soon